University of Tennessee Chattanooga Scholarships 2025–26

 • Capstone or thesis opportunities that build graduate school and career readiness

-William E. Brock, Jr. Scholarship $1,000 per semester (up to 8 semesters) Admitted to Brock Scholars Program (Honors College flagship for freshmen) Yes — separate Brock Scholars application, essays, interview Yes — 4 years with continued Honors participation Highly selective Honors freshmen with strong academics, essays, and leadership/service
+William E. Brock, Jr. Scholarship $1,000 per semester (up to 8 semesters) Admitted to Brock Scholars Program (Honors College flagship for freshmen) Yes — Brock Scholars application, essays, interview Yes — 4 years with continued Honors participation Highly selective Honors freshmen with strong academics, essays, and leadership/service Jan.
+21

-• Odyssey Grants: Competitive funding for study abroad, internships, or research beyond Chattanooga; amounts vary by proposal.
+• Odyssey Grants: Competitive funding for study abroad, internships, or research beyond Chattanooga; deadlines vary by proposal (usually rolling or prior to travel).

-• Tucker Foundation Endowed Honors College Scholarship: For Honors students in Biology/Environmental Science engaged in undergraduate research (e.g., stream fish ecology, chestnut restoration).
+• Tucker Foundation Endowed Honors College Scholarship: For Honors students in Biology/Environmental Science with undergraduate research; internal UTC deadlines, check each term.

-• Out-of-State Tuition Waiver: Honors students from outside Tennessee pay in-state tuition rates.
+• Out-of-State Tuition Waiver: All Honors students from outside TN pay in-state rates; eligible upon Honor admission (apply by Jan.
+21 for Brock, July 1 for Innovations).

-• Annual Cultural Stipend: Modest stipend for attending cultural events each year.
+• Annual Cultural Stipend: Modest stipend for attending cultural events; awarded each academic year (no extra application; confirm during orientation).

 FAQ on UTC Honors College

 Is admission automatic if I meet GPA or test score minimums?
-No. Admission is selective and requires a separate Honors application with essays, recommendations, and sometimes an interview.
+No. All Honors College pathways require supplementary materials: a separate application, essays, recommendations, and often an interview.

 Does Honors add time to my degree?
-No. Honors courses are built into your regular program plan.
-Most students still graduate in four years.
+No. Honors courses are integrated into program plans to support four-year graduation.

 Final Thoughts